A Purple Adjustable Base elevating the head of a white mattress.

 Tip: Use pillows to cushion your hips and neck for better spinal alignment and comfort.

-Sleeping on your stomach is undeniably the worst position for those with acid reflux.
+Sleeping on your stomach is generally considered the least favorable position for those with acid reflux.
 This position can put excess pressure on your stomach and allow more stomach acid to flow into your esophagus.

-If you’re a stomach sleeper, try teaching yourself to sleep on your back or left side to improve your spinal alignment and acid reflux symptoms.
+If you’re a stomach sleeper, try teaching yourself to sleep on your back or left side to improve your spinal alignment and help reduce acid reflux symptoms.

 Maximize Your Nightly Comfort With Purple